The risks of setting targets

 enables you to see at a glance what has worked well for you in the past and what hasn’t.
 It enables you to set realistic targets at last, and be able to justify them objectively.

 That’s worth a lot, as two Managing Directors of businesses using Synergist told us:

 “We're much better at setting targets now because it’s backed up by data.
 Before, it was all a bit top-down, and not always realistic enough”.

 “It’s also helped with fine-tuning targets.
 It’s removed all the debates and emotions – it’s all factual now.
 We discuss the benchmarks with each department”.

-[ClickThrough digital marketing agency].
+[UK digital agency].